Mardiniii/numformat/README.md

-# Full Stack WEB Developer Bootcamp By Make It Real - Ruby Gems Workshop
+# NumFormat Gem - Ruby Gems Workshop

 This repositorie contains an excercise creating a Ruby gem to format numbers.